Peerapat Notchaiya

-Peerapat Notchaiya (พีระพัฒน์ โน๊ตชัยยา, RTGS: Phiraphat Notchaiya, [pʰīː.rā.pʰát nóːt.t͡ɕʰāj.jāː]; born 4 February 1993) is a Thai professional footballer who plays as a left back for Thai League 1 club Bangkok United and the Thailand national team.
+Peerapat Notchaiya (พีระพัฒน์ โน๊ตชัยยา, RTGS: Phiraphat Notchaiya, [pʰīː.rā.pʰát nóːt.t͡ɕʰāj.jāː]; born 4 February 1993) is a Thai professional footballer who plays as a left back for Thai League 1 club Kanchanaburi Power and the Thailand national team.

 Club career

 Muangthong United

-On 27 January 2016 it was announced that Peerapat along with his BEC Tero teammates Tanaboon Kesarat and Chanathip Songkrasin would be joining Muangthong United on loan for the 2016 season.
+On 27 January 2016, it was announced that Peerapat along with his BEC Tero teammates Tanaboon Kesarat and Chanathip Songkrasin would be joining Muangthong United on loan for the 2016 season.

-Career Statistics
+Bangkok United

+On 28 November 2018, Peerapat joined Thai League 1 side, Bangkok United.
+He won the 2023 Thailand Champions Cup with the club.
+On 25 August 2023, Peerapat make his 100 league appearances with the club against Lamphun Warriors.
+On 20 September 2023, he make his AFC Champions League debut in a 1-2 away win against Lion City Sailors.

 International career

 Peerapat Notchaiya played for Thailand U19, and played in the 2012 AFC U-19 Championship qualification.

 Peerapat played for Thailand's first team against China, in a friendly match which Thailand won 5-1.

 He represented Thailand U23 in the 2013 Southeast Asian Games.

 He also played for Thailand U23 in the 2014 Asian Games.
 Peerapat is part of Thailand's squad in the 2014 AFF Suzuki Cup.

 In May 2015, he was called up by Thailand to play in the 2018 FIFA World Cup qualification (AFC) against Vietnam.

 He won the 2015 Southeast Asian Games with Thailand U23.